Howdy! New release, 'The Triumph of Assimilation," coming out June 1st

 "There's Jews in Oklahoma?"
 Yup.
 It's BBQ, not Bagels.
 And we're not a punchline.

-Yihkes (yiddish for "my story")
+Yikhes (yiddish for "my lineage, my story")

 Oklahoma-born, Texas-reared, and now living in New Orleans, multi-instrumentalist Mark Rubin is an unabashed Southern Jew, known equally for his muscular musicianship and larger-than-life persona.
 Over an accomplished 30+ year career, he has accompanied or produced a virtual who’s-who of American traditional music, while straddling numerous musical genres, including Country, Western Swing, Bluegrass, Cajun, Tex-Mex, Polka, Klezmer, Roma, and more.
 He is perhaps best known for co-founding the notorious proto-Americana band Bad Livers, though his more recent work as a first call tuba and bass player in the klezmer music scene has now earned him equivalent notoriety.